 - Disclaimer – Read the disclaimer at the bottom of the page.

 - The capacitor is very weak or bad.

 - One of the wires going to the compressor, contactor, or capacitor is shorting out.

-- Disconnect box has burned connections or wires shorting out.
+- The disconnect box has burned connections or wires shorting out.

 - This is [RARE] however, the wires inside the A/C whip short out.

-- Possibly the compressor motor is bad internally and shorting out to ground.
+- Possibly the compressor motor is bad internally and shorting out to the ground.

-- The plug on the side of the compressor may be melted and shorting out.
+- The plug on the side of the compressor may be melted and shorted out.

-- Normally the breaker just doing it’s job.
-But ocassionally it trips because its just bad.
+- Normally the breaker just doing its job.
+But occasionally it trips because it’s just bad.

 - The breaker may be lower amperage than required.
 However, it can’t go higher than the conductor rating.